abiczo/github-notifier/README.md

 TODO
 ----

-* Make the update interval configurable
+* Make the update interval and the number of notifications to be displayed configurable
 * Display systray icon
+* Expire the user info and avatar caches after some time
+* Notify-osd has problems when the notification message contains an '&' character

 [github-growler]: http://github.com/miyagawa/github-growler
 [arch-package]: http://aur.archlinux.org/packages.php?ID=25385